ErraticDecay/Jira_Notes/phase1.md

 3. Ensures all issues have valid story points

 4. Sends email to list of users on last day of sprint
       - Completed issues assigned to sprint
       - Pending issues assigned to sprint
-  -
+      - Completed Story points completed in last sprint

 ### Todo
 **Ref 2**-Check if moving issue to backlog removes all associated sprints